3komma3volt/iSpindelVisualizer/readme.md

 ## Todo

-- Adding feature of renaming the alias of a iSpindel
 - Ajax steaming and refreshing data if new data is available

 The project was mainly done for practicing PHP coding.